 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-× No Yes It will make a minimum of sustainable It promotes Environmental/Social (E/ investments with an environmental S) characteristics and while it does not objective : % have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify with an environmental objective in as environmentally sustainable under the economic activities that do not qualify as EU Taxonomy environmentally sustainable under the EU Taxonomy with a social objective X It promotes E/S characteristics, but It will make a minimum of sustainable will not make any sustainable investments with a social objective: investments %
+X No Yes It will make a minimum of sustainable It promotes Environmental/Social (E/ investments with an environmental S) characteristics and while it does not objective : % have as its objective a sustainable investment, it will have a minimum proportion of \\\\% of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not qualify with an environmental objective in as environmentally sustainable under the economic activities that do not qualify as EU Taxonomy environmentally sustainable under the EU Taxonomy

+It will make a minimum of sustainable investments with a social objective: %